sharetribe/flex-docs/src/docs/concepts-transactions/change-transaction-process/index.md

 platform.
 Most marketplace transactions contain at least some of the following elements.

-### Forward or reverse flow
+### Regular or reverse flow

-Consider whether you want your marketplace to follow a forward flow or a reverse flow.
+Consider whether you want your marketplace to follow a regular flow or a reverse flow.

-In a forward marketplace flow, a provider creates a listing and a customer responds to that listing by placing an order, such as making a booking or a purchase.
+In a regular marketplace flow, a provider creates a listing and a customer responds to that listing by placing an order, such as making a booking or a purchase.
 The customer makes the payment, and the provider receives a payout.
 The transaction process needs to have one or more